-Under current law, non-residents are not generally taxed on the disposal of commercial real estate in the UK that is held as an investment.
-However, from 6 April 2019, non-UK resident companies will be subject to corporation tax on their gains from direct and indirect disposals of interests in UK land (whether commercial or residential) where certain conditions are met.
+Since 6 April 2019, non-UK resident companies are subject to corporation tax on their gains from direct and indirect disposals of interests in UK land (whether commercial or residential) where certain conditions are met.

 8.2 Does your jurisdiction impose tax on the transfer of an indirect interest in commercial real estate in your jurisdiction?